Graduate Social Work Degree Program

 - The Master of Social Work and Master of Public Health (MSW/MPH) dual degree program is a collaborative effort between the Grace Abbott School of Social Work and the University of Nebraska Medical Center College of Public Health.

-- Managing Juvenile and Adult Population Certificate (MJAP) is for students that desire to work with juveniles and adults who are in contact with the criminal justice system as victims, offender, or family members, and can be added to any graduate degree.
+CertificatesThe Managing Juvenile and Adult Population (MJAP) certificate is for students that desire to work with juveniles and adults who are in contact with the criminal justice system as victims, offender, or family members, and can be added to any graduate degree.

 How to Apply

-MSW application window is October 15 - January 15.
+MSW application window is open annually from October 15 - January 15.